ethereum-attestation-service/eas-docs-site/docs/welcome.md

 ## ✨ Why EAS exists.

-Our `purpose` is to be the global base layer where anything and everything is attested to.
+EAS exists to be the global base layer where anything and everything can be attested to.
+Our vision is to create a world where trust is restored and increased through a global, open, and interoperable attestation layer.

-Our `vision` is that EAS enables new economic, democratic, and decentralized ecosystems that create a better world for future generations.

-Our `mission` is to bring as many attestations on-chain.
- The EAS team's mission is to attract and coordinate the most promising developers and innovators passionate about simple verifications & trustless economies, in order to bring as many attestations on-chain as possible.

-We `stand` for the early promises and values of blockchain.
-EAS will always be open-source, permissionless, tokenless, composable, transparent, and community-owned.

-Join the [**EAS community**](https://twitter.com/eas_eth) and help build a greater tomorrow, one attestation at a time.
+We believe that by creating a free and open-source platform for attestations, we can foster innovation and enable people to verify and trust each other in a more efficient and transparent way.
+Join us and help build the global attestation layer for the Ethereum ecosystem.

+## Getting Started
+To get started with EAS, you can:

+1. Read the documentation to [**learn more about attestations**](https://twitter.com/eas_eth) and how to use EAS.
+2. Explore the [**registry of attestation schemas**](https://twitter.com/eas_eth) and see what is available.
+3. Register your [**own attestation schemas**](https://twitter.com/eas_eth) using the EAS smart contracts or UI.
+4. Use the EAS attestation service to create and verify attestations for any purpose.

+## Join the Community
+EAS is built by the community and for the community.
+You can join the community and contribute to the project by:

+1. Joining the EAS telegram channel for discussions and support.
+2. Submitting issues or pull requests on the [**EAS GitHub**](https://twitter.com/eas_eth) repository.
+3. Following for updates and announcements.